krwc/symsim/README.md

 ![base_resistance](https://github.com/sznaider/symsim/blob/master/doc/input_resistance.png)

-To calculate `Req` we'll put a voltage source `Vx`, at the base and measure current through it.
-(Note that the picture above already shows a small-signal model somewhat superimposed on the actual circuit - i.e. both emitter and collector are AC grounds).
+To calculate `Req` we'll put a voltage source `Vx` at the base and measure current through it.
+(Note that the picture above already shows a small-signal model somewhat superimposed on the actual circuit).

 ```
 Vx 0 base